Skip to navigation

 The blowholes a-blowin'

-One good thing about Carnarvon, though, is the tracking station just outside town, even though it was closed to visitors when I visited.
+One of the most impressive sights in Carnarvon is the tracking station just outside town, even though it was closed to visitors when I visited.
 The tracking station consists of a big radio dish on a hill, pointing straight up at the sky, and the local tourist office's literature proudly claims that this dish was used to track the Apollo and Gemini spacecraft, as well as being the dish that beamed Australia's first ever live satellite TV programme.
 Irritatingly, the first claim turns out to be untrue, as the NASA antenna that was used to track manned spacecraft is no longer with us; that antenna was part of the NASA Manned Space Flight Network (MSFN) Tracking Station, which has now been bulldozed.
-Instead, the dish that the tourist office falsely claims to be the MSFN antenna is actually one of two antennae from the OTC Earth Station, which was used to talk to a communications satellite in geo-stationary orbit over the Indian Ocean2.
+Instead, the dish that the tourist office falsely claims to be the MSFN antenna is actually one of two antennae from the OTC Earth Station, which was used to talk to a communications satellite in geo-stationary orbit over the Indian Ocean1.

-4 Reticulation is the name given to automatic watering systems normally found in gardens and greenhouses; everyone's garden in Oz has a reticulation system, so the word has passed into normal usage here.
+2 Reticulation is the name given to automatic watering systems normally found in gardens and greenhouses; everyone's garden in Australia has a reticulation system, so the word has passed into normal usage here.